akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

 ![](/images/2021-06-09-well_log_clustering_r/unnamed-chunk-4-1.png)<!-- -->

 That’s looking pretty good, but let’s reorder the curves in the plot by setting the factor levels for the *curve* variable.
+We generally plot a log on the far left that tells us something about lithology, like the gamma-ray (GR).
+On the right we usually plot a resistivity curve of some kind (ILD) and a porosity curve of some kind (PHIND).

 Then we can replot the logs for the *SHRIMPLIN* well.
 I’ll also get rid of the legend since it’s not really necessary here, and I’ll add a title and a better label for the x-axis.